Sports in the United States: Overview

 The most popular team sports in the United States are American football, baseball, basketball, ice hockey, and soccer.
 All five of these team sports are popular with fans, are widely watched on television, have a fully professional league, are played by millions of Americans, enjoy varsity status at many Division I colleges, and are played in high schools throughout the country.

-Location of the franchises (teams) of the big five leagues in United States and Canada.
+Location of the franchises (teams) of the big five leagues in the United States and Canada.